You’ve seen the Calibrachoa plant, a tender perennial commonly known as “Million Bells.”

 Million Bells Propagation Mistakes To Avoid

 1. Select the right variety of calibrachoa.
-There are many colors and make great combo pots.
+There are many colors, and they make great combo pots.
 Propagate one variety and label the pot.
 This makes creating a mono basket much easier.

-Please avoid buying these as the plant is very simple and quick to grow and should not be started very early.
+Please avoid buying these as the plant is very simple, quick to grow, and should not be started very early.
 Schedule it early in spring to make it last until winter.